ethereum-optimism/community-hub/src/docs/developers/bridge/standard-bridge.md

 ---
-title: Using the Standard Token Bridge
+title: Using the Standard Bridge
 lang: en-US
 ---